vitar/clrf/src/en/theory/40-functions.md

 # Chapter 4.
 Functions

-Functions are ways of action through which the couple and each partner satisfy their needs under given conditions.
-Functions are divided into shared (working for the couple) and personal (working for each individually).
-Their balance determines relationship stability.
+Functions are ways of acting through which the couple and each partner satisfy their needs under given conditions.
+Functions are divided into shared (that serve the couple) and personal (that serve each individual).
+Their balance determines the stability of the relationship.

 ## Categories of functions